 Companies looking to outsource will have an easy time with this platform since customer support will be permitted, thanks to an integration with ZenDesk’s Zopim chat product.
 Companies that already use live chat systems for customer support and other call center services can run most communications through Business on Messenger.

-Real and Natural communication in Business
+Real and Natural communication in Business – Facebook Messenger

-It will allow creation of rich content and interactions between people and businesses with the following features: During the checkout flow on a company’s site, a customer can start a conversation with a company, ask the business’ free-form questions, receive updates from the company on things such as order confirmations, shipping status updates, cancel or place a new order, receiving quick responses.
+It will allow the creation of rich content and interactions between people and businesses with the following features: During the checkout flow on a company’s site, a customer can start a conversation with a company, ask the business’ free-form questions, receive updates from the company on things such as order confirmations, shipping status updates, cancel or place a new order, receiving quick responses.
 It allows companies to deliver customer purchase updates, shipment trackers, and retail receipts without exiting the app.
-All this interactions will contain real and natural communication.
+All these interactions will contain real and natural communication.

-Business on Messenger platform will see developers easily build apps that integrate with it, allowing users to find new and fun ways to express themselves with videos, GIFs, audio clips, photos and more.
+Business on the Messenger platform will see developers easily build apps that integrate with it, allowing users to find new and fun ways to express themselves with videos, GIFs, audio clips, photos, and more.
 The content apps and tools platform from initial partners including Giphy, ESPN, and Jib Jab, are available in the messenger update.
 Several other features have been added to the messaging app, for example; people can now send money through Facebook Messenger.

 Should outsourcing companies buy this service from Facebook?
 This is a great service especially for those offering call center services, and building such an infrastructure internally can be very expensive.
-Businesses will get an efficient customer management system that allows then to interact with customers in a more personal way, at a very low cost.
+Businesses will get an efficient customer management system that allows them to interact with customers in a more personal way, at a very low cost.